krishnakadiyala/NPAcourse/labs/Lab_11_Writing_Python_Scripts.md

 ```

-> Note: we've also included the optional shebang that instructions the system which version of Python to use when running this script.
+> Note: we've also included the optional shebang that instructs the system which version of Python to use when running this script.
 That is the first line of the script.
 You could also do `#! /usr/bin/python3.4`, but then you'd need to change the line in all of your scripts vs. using your environment should you want to test different versions of Python.
 Using the recommended shebang, you just need to change the Python version in your environment.

 _Finally, there is another optional line that's left out of this script, which is an entry point conditional, e.g. `if __name__ == "__main__":`.
 We state it here for completeness, but we'll re-visit it again once we get to cover `if` statements in the course._